 METHOD

-URL is accessed.
+ACTION URL is accessed.

-There are two methods, GET
+There are two methods, GET and POST.

 <FORM ACTION="http://ironbark.bendigo.latrobe.edu.au/cgi-bin/myprog" METHOD="GET">

-tags.
-Each INPUT
+INPUT tags.
+Each INPUT tag has an

 associated TYPE attribute.